intel/ai-reference-models/quickstart/language_modeling/pytorch/gptj/inference/cpu/CONTAINER.md

-# Running YOLOv7 Inference using Intel® Extension for PyTorch*
+# Running GPT-J Inference using Intel® Extension for PyTorch*

 ## Description
 This document provides instructions for running  GPT-J inference using Intel® Extension for PyTorch on Intel® Xeon® Scalable Processors.